 |You upload a data file of contact information your customers have given you.
 Use this template and see this article for formatting instructions.||You create or update a campaign to target your Customer Match audience – customers from your uploaded data file who are Google users.||When those users are signed in to their Google Account, they see your ads as they use the search network, YouTube and Gmail or when they browse on the Google Display Network.|

 For more information about how Google uses the data files that you upload for Customer Match and how the matching process works, read How Google uses Customer Match data.

-Customer Match is currently available on Search, Shopping, YouTube, Gmail and Display.
+Customer Match is currently available on search, the Shopping tab, YouTube, Gmail and Display.